pryv/service-core/components/storage/src/LocalDataStoreSQLite/README.md

 # Proof of Concept for SQLite event storage.

-Current storage can be activated by changing the following line in `mall/src/index.js` to point SQLite storage
+Current storage can be activated by changing the setting `database:engine` to `sqlite`

 ```
 const LocalStore: DataStore = require('storage/src/localDataStore');